Simple Hibachi Fried Rice

-This Japanese fried rice recipe uses everyday ingredients like rice, eggs, butter, and soy sauce, but comes together into something so comforting and flavorful.
-The secret is cold rice, and once you try it, you’ll never go back to making fried rice with warm rice again.
+My Japanese fried rice recipe uses everyday ingredients like rice, eggs, butter, and soy sauce, which you probably already have on hand!
+The other, and almost more important, secret to hibachi fried rice is using cold, day-old rice.
+Once you try making it with cold rice, you’ll never go back to making fried rice with warm rice again!

 - Butter: Trust me on this one.
 It might seen like a lot of butter, but it adds that signature hibachi richness and helps toast the rice perfectly.